 The nut is also hard maple, and measures 8″ x 4″ x 2″, with the threaded hole centered in the face.
 This leaves plenty of room for mounting holes to be drilled.

-As an accessory, garters are also available in either brass or black anodized aluminum.
+As an accessory, brass garters are also available.
 More information about the garters can be found here.

 The two piece design allows the option for making the hub of a different wood, and retaining the maple screw.
 In fact, we are also offering this screw with a tiger maple hub for those wanting some extra flair.
 (See image below.)
 Anyone interested in a custom hub, or with requests for other sizes, can contact Paul at email@example.com